-We are one of the fastest growing health and wellness companies in the United States, with a large and growing market opportunity.
-Our scalable coach-based approach drives both client success and growth.
-We believe our continued investment in fostering a robust community around our OPTAVIA brand and our OPTAVIA Coaching Model will continue to drive a sustainable, repeatable business rhythm focused on our mission of offering the world Lifelong Transformation, One Healthy Habit at a Time.
+We are one of the fastest growing health and wellness companies in the United States ("U.S."), with a large and growing market opportunity.
+We believe our coach-based model is scalable and drives both client success and growth.
+We expect our continued investment in fostering a robust community around our OPTAVIA brand and our OPTAVIA Coaching Model will continue to drive a sustainable, repeatable business rhythm focused on our mission of offering the world Lifelong Transformation, One Healthy Habit at a Time.